Grahack/profgra.org/content/sng/Tina Turner - What's love got to do with it.md

 ---
-title: Tina Turner - What's love got to do with it
+title: "Tina Turner - What's love got to do with it"
 tags:
     - -draft
     - musique/chanson